TET2 c.4114_4131dup, p.Thr1372_Phe1377dup

 BS2 (Not Applied) Strength Modified

-According to Standard ACMG guidelines, the rule for BS2 is: 'Observed in a healthy adult individual for a dominant disorder with full penetrance expected at an early age.'
-There is no evidence that this variant has been observed in healthy individuals where full penetrance is expected.
+According to standard ACMG guidelines, the rule for BS2 is: "Observed in healthy individuals with full penetrance expected at an early age."
+The evidence for this variant shows: no data in healthy individuals.
 Therefore, this criterion is not applied.

 BS3